Getting started

 — Typeconst ARule = Tuple{Itemset,Itemset}

-An association rule represents a strong and meaningful co-occurrence relationship between two Itemset
+An association rule represents a frequent and meaningful co-occurrence relationship of the form "X ⇒ Y", between two Itemset

 and consequent